FIFA Boss 'Very Reassured' About World Cup in Mexico Despite Violence

 Infantino spoke to AFP at a Colombian Football Federation event.

+It added that the safety of players, coaches and supporters was a top priority and security considerations would be the deciding factor.

+Mexico national team coach Javier Aguirre was more upbeat, declaring: "All is going ahead as planned."

-Earlier, Mexican President Claudia Sheinbaum assured that there was "no risk" to World Cup fans, offering "full guarantees" for their safety.
+Earlier, Mexican President Claudia Sheinbaum assured that there was "no risk" to World Cup fans and said the situation was "gradually returning to normal."

+Mexico City and the northeastern city of Monterrey will also host games.
+Both cities were spared by the recent unrest.

-In addition to the four matches, including one of the most anticipated of the first round between Uruguay and Spain, Guadalajara will co-host, with Monterrey, the playoff tournament that will determine the final two teams to qualify for the World Cup at the end of March.
+In addition to the four matches, including one of the most anticipated of the first round between Uruguay and Spain, Guadalajara will co-host with Monterrey the playoff tournament that will determine the last two teams to qualify for the World Cup at the end of March.

+Jalisco Governor Pablo Lemus ruled out the prospect of Guadalajara being dropped from the tournament over security concerns, saying there was "absolutely no risk" of a change in the line-up.

+All eyes will be on the central state of Queretaro on Wednesday, when Mexico meets Iceland for a friendly.

 ( Source : AFP )